-On June 24th The Global American University, Schiller concluded the graduation season with a beautiful ceremony on the Paris brand-new campus!
+On June 24th Schiller International University, Schiller concluded the graduation season with a beautiful ceremony on the Paris brand-new campus!

 Global Registrar Peter Aguilar welcomed graduates accompanied by families and friends, faculty, and staff in the beautiful upper room of the campus overlooking Avenue Hoche for an evening of inspiring words and celebration.
 Mr. Aguilar reminded the students and their families of the importance of this moment celebrating years of study and effort insisting on the solemnity of the event.